 10. Being too light

 I’ve mentioned heaviness.
-However, if you are too light, it could cause difficulties for the man also because in close embrace he cannot see your footwork and must feel it to know where your weight or axis is, whether you have switched foot, whether you have completed hip rotation or embellishment, etc., in order to decide how to lead the next step.
+However, if you are too light, it could cause difficulties for the man also because in close embrace he cannot see your footwork and must feel it to know where your weight is, whether you have switched foot, whether you have completed hip rotation or embellishment, etc., in order to decide how to lead the next step.
 If he cannot feel you, it is easy for him to take a conflicting lead.
-The cause of being too light could be: there is a lack of physical connection and communication, your movement is too subtle to be felt, your weight change is unclear, your upper body remains too still, you fail to follow properly - such as using a cross to replace a hip rotation, using a back step in place of a cross, changing weight while you should not, or not changing weight while you should, etc. Such could cause the man unable to feel you, or make a wrong judgment on your movement.
+The cause of being too light could be: there is a lack of torso connection and communication, your movement is too subtle to be felt, your weight change is unclear, your upper body remains too still, or you fail to follow properly - such as crossing the leg instead of rotating the hips, making a back step in place of a cross, switching foot while you should not, or not switching foot while you should, etc. Such could cause the man unable to feel you, or make a wrong judgment on your movement.
 Women having this problem need to improve their connection and communication to allow the man to feel them.
-Of course, these cannot be overdone.
+Of course, it cannot be overdone.
 Neither too light nor too heavy contributes to coziness and harmony.

 11. Passive follow

-Following is not being dragged about.
-It is an active reaction that requires passion, wit, agility and creativeness.
+Following is not being dragged around.
+It is an active reaction that requires focus, agility, wit and creativity.
 The woman must follow with feelings, sensitivity, concentration and responsiveness.
 She must not follow passively and indifferently.
-Novice women often are egotistic and reserved.
+Novice women often are reluctant and reserved.
 Some accept an invitation unwillingly and take a perfunctory attitude.
 Others are not focused or emotionally involved.
 Still others hold back their originality and personality, and become the shadow of their partner.
 With such passivity it is impossible to dance tango well.
 A good follower is actively engaged, fully committed and going all out.
 She maintains her creativity and personality while being totally in harmony with the man in the dance.
 (See Activity and Passivity in Tango.)

 12. Lacking of femininity

 Under the influence of feminism, Euro-American tango exhibits a tendency of gender neutrality and "political correctness".
-Many Euro-American women replace close embrace with an open hold in tango, remain independent, refuse to surrender, disobey the lead, deny gender differences, reverse gender roles, hanker for individual performance, and advance same-sex partnership, etc. If that kind of tango is what you are after, then good luck.
+Many Euro-American women replace the embrace with an open dance hold, remain independent, refuse to surrender, deny gender differences, disobey the lead, reverse gender roles, hanker for individual performance, and advance same-sex partnership, etc. If that kind of tango is what you are after, then good luck.
 However, if Argentine tango is what you want to learn, I suggest that you respect its essence of intimacy, oneness, synchronicity and harmony.
 In Argentine tango, the woman assumes the feminine role.
-She surrenders to the man, follows his lead, works closely with him, attracts him with her femininity, comforts him with her body and makes him feel at home, inspires his imagination and creativity, and shines the dance with her beautiful footwork.
-By so doing the woman will get the full return, because her devotion and efforts will make the man cherish her, care for her, reciprocate the hospitality and fulfill his responsibility as her leader and protector.
+She surrenders to the man, follows his lead, works closely with him, comforts him with her body, attracts him with her femininity, inspires his imagination and creativity, and shines the dance with her beautiful footwork.
+By so doing the woman will get the full return, because her devoted efforts will make the man cherish her, care for her, reciprocate the hospitality and fulfill his responsibility as her leader and protector.
 In tango, the relationship of the two sexes is only meaningful when they both remain who they are as man and woman.
 Without femininity, tango will lose not only its splendor and charm, but also its value of existence.
 (See Femininity and Feminism in Tango (I) and The Gender Expression in Tango.)